Final Shop Opening of the year Nov 26-30th Live from 4pm GMT

 What does Axis mean on your eye prescription?

-Axis is a number that indicates the orientation (angle) of astigmatism in your eye which is measured in degrees.
+The axis is a value between 1 and 180 degrees that tells your lens manufacturer exactly where to position the astigmatism correction in your glasses.
 Astigmatism occurs when the cornea (the front part of your eye) is slightly irregular in shape, meaning it isn't perfectly round.
 This irregular shape causes light to focus unevenly on your retina, leading to blurry or distorted vision.

 The angle of axis tells the lens maker the exact direction along which to correct this astigmatism.
 In short, it shows where on the eye the cylindrical power should be applied to allow for clear vision.
 Without the correct axis, your glasses won't properly align with your eye's shape, and your vision could remain blurred.